 Employees can easily update their personal data, including contact information, mailing address and bank account information, without submitting paperwork to the HR department.
 However, HR approval may be required to finalize some of these changes.

 Many ESS programs allow new hires to submit relevant documentation and access onboarding documents.
-HR departments can then easily see who has viewed and completed which information, and update their records accordingly.
+HR departments can then easily see who has viewed and completed which information, and then update their records accordingly.

 ESS allows employees to easily access important payroll information.
 They can find previous pay stubs, tax withholding details and time off accrued.

 Some ESS systems integrate with timeclocks, allowing employees to easily keep track of their hours or days worked.
 This is especially useful for staff members who clock in and out each day.
 This feature also typically tracks accrued time off, including sick time, vacation days and other types of leave.
+[Read related article: The Best Time and Attendance Services]

 Some self-service software allows employees to review their current benefits or even enroll in certain benefits during open enrollment or after a qualifying life event.
 For example, an employee might log on to the self-service portal to select a health insurance plan after getting married.